 - Power chain: This series of elastic rings are joined together to create more force in order to pull the teeth together.

-- O Rings: This is another name for the small elastic ligatures the hold the archwire into the slot on each of the brackets.
+- O Rings: This is another name for the small elastic ligatures that hold the archwire into the slot on each of the brackets.

 Don’t let the language barrier keep you in the dark about today’s most common orthodontic terms.
 This handy list should be useful, but the orthodontist is your ultimate resource.
 If you have questions, don’t hesitate to contact a Sturbridge orthodontist today to learn more.